GaryHostt/Fusion_PurchaseOrder_Integration/README.md

 [Using Business Events in Fusion-based SaaS with Oracle Integration Cloud - Part 2](http://www.ateam-oracle.com/using-business-events-with-integration-cloud-part-2)

 After doing the above configuration, you can create the connection with the adapter in OIC.

+## 2. Use Cloud ERP adapter to make a connection to ERP

 ![](200/1.png)